laravel/docs/dusk.md

     $browser->waitForLocation('/secret');

-The `waitForLocation` method can also be used to wait for a URL:
+The `waitForLocation` method can also be used to wait for the current window location to be a fully qualified URL:

     $browser->waitForLocation('https://example.com/path');